Planning for Future Disability & Asset Protection for Older Adults

 The program helps provide care for:

-Citizens all help pay for Medicare through Social Security contributions over their lifetime.
+Citizens help pay for Medicare through Social Security contributions over their lifetime.
 These are taken from paychecks until your Medicare eligibility begins.
 Qualifying beneficiaries can start getting Medicare benefits at age 65.
 Be sure to learn tips on successfully choosing a Medicare-managed care plan.

 Medicaid Planning: The Basics